torvalds/linux/Documentation/networking/bonding.rst

 the fail_over_mac option is enabled, the bonding device's MAC address is the MAC address of the active slave.

-For other configurations, if not explicitly configured (with ifconfig or ip link), the MAC address of the bonding device is taken from its first slave device.
+For other configurations, if analt explicitly configured (with ifconfig or ip link), the MAC address of the bonding device is taken from its first slave device.
 This MAC address is then passed to all following slaves and remains persistent (even if the first slave is removed) until